What is a credit union?

 Contact your local credit union to find out more information about what level of dividend it has paid in recent years, or whether it offers interest on savings.

-Alternatively, if you want to compare rates on traditional savings accounts, the Which?
-Money Compare tables let you search hundreds of savings accounts and cash Isa deals from providers large and small so that you can find a good home for your nest egg.
+Alternatively, if you want to compare rates on traditional savings accounts and cash Isas, the Which?
+Money Compare tables let you search hundreds of accounts from providers large and small, so that you can find a good home for your nest egg.

 Can organisations can join a credit union?